-If you want to up your statistics game, then this is the add-on for you.
+If you want to up your statistics game, this is your add-on.

-It shows you the percentage of cards that are learning vs. review and gives you a more thorough understanding of your cards than the standard statistics gives you.
+It shows you the percentage of cards that are learning vs review and gives you a more thorough understanding of your cards than the standard statistics give you.

-Therefore, it can show you a quick snapshot of how far you are progressing through your deck before you complete it every day.
+Therefore, it can show you a quick snapshot of how far you progress through your deck before completing it every day.

-It is a simple and neat add-on that is great for the nerds among us.
+It is a simple and neat add-on that is great for our nerds.

-This 2-minute explanation by the AnKing will give you all the information you need.
+This 2-minute explanation by AnKing will give you all the necessary information.

 8 – ReMemorize